 Because the senses are paralyzed (anesthesia effect)

-Because blood clots that protect the bones of the teeth begin to form
+Because blood clots that protect the bones of the teeth begin to form and cann get distrubed.

 We recommend soft soup-like foods such as porridge and porridge that are kind to both the body and mind.
 Eat other nutritious foods such as jelly-like nutritional drinks and yogurt that you can eat without chewing a lot.

 Recommendation of meal on the day after tooth extraction treatment